devraj0903/Devraj-Ghosh-ACE-App-Dev-Easy-Task-1/README.md

 # Devraj-Ghosh-ACE-App-Dev-Task
-This is for the submission of the tasks provided by the technical society of VIPS
+This is for the submission of the App Development tasks provided by the technical society of VIPS